 How to Rent-to-Own a Home With Bad Credit

 Are you worried that your credit score might hold you back from owning a home?
 You’re not alone.
-Most renters, about 86%, hope to buy a home someday, but many are priced out.
+Most renters, approximately 86%, hope to buy a home someday, but many are priced out of the market.
 Of those who feel homeownership is out of reach, more than half (54%) doubt they’ll ever get there.
-Many of these renters are looking for alternate paths to homeownership, with some exploring the option of rent-to-own with bad credit.
+Many of these renters look for alternative paths to homeownership, with some exploring the option of rent-to-own with bad credit.

 A rent-to-own agreement could be your gateway to buying a home, allowing you to rent now and purchase later, often regardless of a low credit score.
 In this guide, we’ll help you understand how to navigate the rent-to-own process with bad credit and explore your options to transition from renting to owning.